-The proposed installation in this location will allow the operator to provide new and improved high quality 2G, 3G and 4G coverage and capacity and new 5G service provision supporting the Government's aim of 'focusing on ensuring that everyone is connected to the information superhighway' and 'for the majority of the population to have access to a 5G signal by 2027'.
+The proposed installation in this location will allow the operator to provide improved high quality 2G, 3G, 4G coverage and capacity and new 5G services to the area, supporting the Government's aim of 'focusing on ensuring that everyone is connected to the information superhighway' and 'for the majority of the population to have access to a 5G signal by 2027'.
 This fully meets the aspirations of the NPPF, and the London Plan.

-An installation in this location providing 5G will ensure that the expansion of the electronic communications network is facilitated and that high quality communications infrastructure is provided to the immediate area.
+The proposed upgrade in this location providing 5G will ensure that the expansion of the electronic communications network is facilitated and that high quality communications infrastructure is provided to the immediate area.